pce-uw-jscript400/w3-mongo/readme.md

 * **Your Answer:**

+Mongoose creates the schema and keeps track of what the object should contain and the shape of it.
+MongoDB is the database that stores these object.s

 ---

 - [ ] MongoDB uses a number of terms that may be to new to you such as database, collection, and document.